Internal friction controls active ciliary oscillations near the instability threshold: Materials and Methods

-The recorded videos are background subtracted, before tracking the tracer displacements, to consider only those tracers which are not stuck to the coverslip and are following the flow.
-We then perform 2d cross correlations of filament conformations at time $t$ and $t+\Delta t$ over the whole recorded sequence of $\sim$ 940 beat cycles.
-The correlation peaks indicate the frames which have similar conformation.
-The stack of matched conformations are checked manually to delete any conformation with more than $10\%$ dissimilarity.
-The displacement of tracers in between these two conformations are calculated using standard Matlab tracking routines \cite{Matlabtrack}, and velocity vectors are obtained from $\sim370-700$ beat cycles.
-The resulting velocity vectors are placed on $29\times29$ mesh grid, each of size $0.74\times0.74~{\rm {\upmu m^{2}}}$ over the image, and the mean at each grid point is computed.
+\textbf{Particle Tracking Velocimetry (PTV):} The recorded movies are background subtracted, before tracking the tracer displacements, to consider only those tracers which are not stuck to the coverslip and are following the flow.
+We track the tracer displacements in between two filament conformations with an infinitesimal time gap, $ \Delta t $ (for example, $ \Delta t \approx 3.33$ ms for power stroke waveforms and $ \Delta t \approx 4.98 $ ms in recovery stroke waveforms).
+As the filament has a nonuniform beat frequency $\nu_b = 16.63 \pm 0.62$~Hz, over $\sim 940$ beat cycles, each conformation will not exactly repeat itself after one beat period.
+Hence, we cross-correlate each filament conformation for a given beat period with the whole recorded sequence of $\sim$ 940 beat cycles.
+The correlation peaks indicate the frames that have similar conformation.
+The stack of matched conformations is checked manually to delete any conformation with more than $10\%$ dissimilarity.
+The displacement of tracers in between these two conformations is calculated using standard MATLAB tracking routines and velocity vectors are obtained from $\sim500$ to $700$ beat cycles.
+The resulting velocity vectors are placed on $29\times29$ mesh grid, each of size $ \rm 0.74~\upmu m~\times~0.74~ \upmu m $ over the image, and the mean at each grid point is computed.
 The gridded velocity vectors are further smoothened using a $2\times2$ point averaging filter.